gopasspw/gopass/docs/backends/age.md

 gopass recipients add github:user
 ```

-This will automatically create a new age keypair and initilize the new store.
+This will automatically create a new age keypair and initialize the new store.

 Existing stores can be migrated using `gopass convert --crypto age`.